 Installing the Atlas Authentication Portal Application

-In order for the Atlas Authentication Portal to work properly, you must have Microsoft .NET 4.5.1 Framework installed on your ILLiad web server.
+As of version 1.3.2, in order for the Atlas Authentication Portal to work properly, you must have Microsoft .NET 4.7.2 Framework (or higher) installed on your ILLiad web server.
+You must be on ILLiad Web DLL v9.2.3 to use the new features in Atlas Authentication Portal v1.3.2.

 - Download the AtlasAuthPortal files and extract the folder to the web folder on the server (C:\inetpub\wwwroot\illiad is the default).